How to Sell Drugs Online (Fast): Filming

 On 17 December 2018, Netflix announced that filming for the first season was completed.
 Principal photography for the second season took place on location in Bonn, Germany in 2019.
 Filming for the third season took place on location in Cologne, Germany in 2020.

 Premiere

 On 6 April 2019, the series held its official premiere with the screening of the first two episodes at the Cannes International Series Festival in Cannes, France.

 Release

 Marketing

 On 6 April 2019, the teaser trailer for the series was released.
 On 17 May 2019, the official trailer for the series was released by Netflix.
 On 23 June 2020, the official trailer for the second season was released.

 On 6 July 2021, the official trailer for the third season was released.
+On 30 January 2025, the official trailer for the fourth and final season was released.

 Spin-offs

-On August 3, 2022, Netflix released Buba, a spin-off film for the character of the same name.
+On August 3, 2022, Netflix released Buba, a spin-off prequel film featuring the character of the same name from the 2019 first season of How to Sell Drugs Online (Fast), with Bjarne Mädel reprising his role.